Brendon-Hablutzel/crontab-ls/README.md

 To run the Language Server-wrapping extension, first open the `client/` directory in VSCode.
 Go to the run and debug menu, select the "Launch Client" run option, then click run.
 This will open a new VSCode window that has access to the Crontab Language Server.

+## Distribution

+To package the VSCode extension, run `npm run package` from the `client/` directory--this will create a `.vsix` file that can be used to install the extension.